IbrahimaSy11/Ibrahimasy11/README.md

 ## 👨‍🏫 About Me
 - Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer
-- Born in Seneagal → Raised in Senagal → Currently in Bronx NYC.
+- Born in Senegal → Raised in Senegal → Currently in Bronx, NYC.
-- Outside of work I like to Play vidoe game
+- Outside of work, I like to play video games
 - Let's connect via email: ibhmsy11@gmail.com

 ## Tech Stack:
-- Not Availabe at the moment.
+- Not available at the moment.

 ### Languages
 - JavaScript